Meet Our Staff

 After receiving his degree from UC San Diego, he’s returned home to Northern California to help make a California for everyone!
 He’s dedicated to helping reform housing policy to ensure the next generations of Californians can live comfortably and thrive in the Golden State.
 In his free time, he can be found with a backpack on his back or a fork in his hand, exploring the geographic and cultural diversity of California.

-Robyn joined the California YIMBY team in April of 2020 as Director of Individual and Corporate Giving.
+Robyn joined the California YIMBY team in April of 2020.
 In her new role, she leads California YIMBY’s efforts to raise the funds needed to secure major legislative victories and create a more affordable and inclusive California.
 Robyn is excited to combine her life-long interest in politics and policy, with her passion for finding the most effective and innovative ways to improve the lives of others.

 Before joining California YIMBY, Robyn served as the Director of Philanthropy at Fistula Foundation, and as a Philanthropy and Partnerships Officer at PATH, a leading global health NGO.
 Robyn speaks Spanish and Mandarin, is a classically trained vocalist, and has represented the USA internationally in Australian Rules Football.